 It goes without saying that if you use your sword, it’s going to end up with scratches, there’s just no avoiding it.

 For every day shallow scratches, I cannot recommend Metal Glo enough.
 It just works, and it’s perfect for polishing and buffing out small scratches.
 Having tried several other similar products, none have come close.
+Do not use this on any coloured blade that has been plated as it will ruin the plating.

 - Don’t store your sword in a leather scabbard.
 Leather will trap moist air which will cause your sword to rapidly rust.
 Wooden scabbards can breath and should not cause any issues.